AHaliq/thesis-defense/main.typ

     )
   $
 ][
-  TODO: PCDL fast at a high level
+  TODO: PCDL fast (no check) at a high level
 ]

 #pagebreak(weak: true)